 Helvetas supports the efforts of coastal inhabitants in the Gulf of Mottama to achieve the conservation and sustainable use of their tidal flats at the same time as improving their livelihoods.

 Project NameGulf of Mottama

 FundingThis project is an SDC mandate.

 With its long coastline, Myanmar is a country with many fisher families.
 Fish are a vital component of the local diet and the only source of animal protein for many local people.
 The sale of fish is also an important source of income – although heavily impacted by political events in 2021 and the Covid pandemic.
 Fish stocks are in jeopardy.
 In 2013 a Norwegian team examined the coastal waters and came to the conclusion that certain fish populations (measured in biomass) may have plummeted by more than 90% since 1979, from 1.2 million tons to a mere 110,000 tons.

-These coastal waters include the Gulf of Mottama, one of the largest mudflat areas in the world and winter habitat for up to 150,000 of migratory waterbirds, including the endangered spoon-billed sandpiper, only a few hundred specimens of which are left in the world.
-Here, some 100 km east of Myanmar’s commercial capital, Yangon, Helvetas is carrying out a project to protect the and the unique ecosystem of the gulf and its fish stocks by improving the livelihood of the local communities.
-The project prioritizes fishing and farming families, the landless, and other community members who have organized to form village development committees.
-But it also involves the regional authorities and the private sector, such as merchants and exporters.
+Myanmar’s coastal waters include the Gulf of Mottama, one of the largest mudflat areas in the world and winter habitat for up to 150,000 of migratory waterbirds, including the endangered spoon-billed sandpiper, only a few hundred specimens of which are left in the world.
+Here, some 100 km east of Myanmar’s commercial capital, Yangon, Helvetas is carrying out a project to protect the unique ecosystem of the gulf and its fish stocks by improving the livelihood of the local communities.
+Designated a wetland of international importance under the Ramsar Convention, one of the project’s successes has been to achieve, in 2020, an extension of this designation from an original 42,565 hectares to 161,041 hectares - an increase of 380%.

 As in other Helvetas conservation projects, such as those to protect forests, our strategy in the Gulf of Mottama rests on three pillars: